brian-guerrero/augie-catholic/src/pages/calendar/2018-11-19-sunday-mass-w-bishop-perry-of-chicago.md

 Bishop Perry of the Archdiocese of Chicago will be on campus to offer the Holy Sacrifice of the Mass for students and to meet with students afterwards during a social hour.

-I invite you all to come to this special Mass offered by a successor of an apostle and to welcome him to Augustana.
+You are invited to come to this special Mass offered by a successor of an apostle and welcome him to Augustana.

+Bishop Perry was ordained a bishop to serve within the archdiocese in 1998.